 Credit risk: Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss to us.
-To mitigate the risk of financial loss from defaults under our foreign currency forward contracts, these counterparty financial institutions each had at March 31, 2010 a Standard and Poor's rating of A or above.
-The financial institution with which we have an A/R sales program had a Standard and Poor's rating of A-1 at March 31, 2010.
-At March 31, 2010, we sold \$30.0 million of A/R under this program.
+To mitigate the risk of financial loss from defaults under our foreign currency forward contracts, these counterparty financial institutions each had at June 30, 2010 a Standard and Poor's rating of A or above.
+The financial institution with which we have an A/R sales program had a Standard and Poor's rating of A-1 at June 30, 2010.
+At June 30, 2010, we sold \$50.0 million of A/R under this program.
 We believe that the credit risk of counterparty non-performance is low.

 We also provide credit to our customers in the normal course of business.
-We mitigate this credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations, as well as frequent communications with them, enabling us to monitor current changes in their business operations.
+We mitigate this credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations.
 We review concentration of credit risk in establishing our allowance for doubtful accounts and we believe our allowances are adequate.
-As at March 31, 2010, less than 1% of our gross A/R were over 90 days past due and our allowance for doubtful accounts balance was \$6.4 million.
+As at June 30, 2010, less than 1% of our gross A/R were over 90 days past due and our allowance for doubtful accounts balance was \$6.4 million.

 Liquidity risk: Liquidity risk is the risk that we may not have cash available to satisfy our financial obligations as they come due.
 The majority of our financial liabilities recorded in accounts payable and accrued liabilities are due within 90 days.
 Management believes that cash flow from operations, together with cash on hand, cash from the sale of A/R, and borrowings available under our credit facility and bank overdraft facilities are sufficient to support our financial obligations.
-At March 31, 2010, we had no outstanding debt.
+At June 30, 2010, we had no outstanding debt.